geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)

 OWL is the acronym for Web Ontology Language, a standard produced by the W3C.
-GO in OWL is based on a translation from OBO to OWL and is available for download [here.](http://www.geneontology.org/ontology/go.owl) OWL files can be opened in an editing tool such as [Protege](http://protege.stanford.edu/).
+GO in OWL is based on a translation from OBO to OWL and is available for download [here.](/docs/download-ontology/) OWL files can be opened in an editing tool such as [Protege](http://protege.stanford.edu/){:target="blank"}.

 [What is the best way to obtain the GO annotations for a list of UniProt Accession Numbers in batch?](/faq/what-best-way-obtain-go-annotations-list-uniprot-accession-numbers-batch)
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-<span class="rdf-meta element-hidden" property="dc:title" content="What is the best way to obtain the GO annotations for a list of UniProt Accession Numbers in batch?"></span>
+<span class="rdf-meta element-hidden" property="dc:title" content="What is the best way to obtain the GO annotations for a list of UniProt accessions in batch?"></span>
 FAQ tags:

 [annotation](/faq-tags/annotation)